3 – 11 November

 Saturday 3 November 2018

 Board the ferry Spirit of Tasmania for an overnight cruise to Devonport, Tasmania.
 I have arranged port-hole cabins for everyone and of course a spot for you car below decks.
 The ferry sails at sunset and we will head straight to the dining room for our welcome dinner.
 Afterwards you can watch the lights of the mainland disappear over a beverage before getting a good nights sleep.

 Ferry – Cradle Mountain

 Disembark in Devonport.
 5 km later you will be driving your first Targa Stage Road.
 The route chart will lead you through a number of famous Targa Stages, through sweeping farmlands, forests and small villages.
 Tonight’s accommodation is at the Cradle Mountain Lodge.
-I have ordered a spa in each room so you can really relax before dinner.
+There is plenty of time for a walk or just relax before dinner.

 |Dove Lake at Cradle Mountain|

 There is time for a bushwalk before we hit the Targa Stages again.
 We start by winding through the mountain valleys of the northwest before tackling a very special snaking road to Zeehan.
 Then onto our overnight stay in the beautiful village of Strahan where we stay in waterfront cottages in the heart of the village.

 Strahan – Hobart